yowainwright/codependence/README.md

 #### Codependencies are project dependencies that must stay current or match a specified version.

-When a manifest cannot use `latest` directly, Codependence writes the resolved version required by the target's policy.
+When a manifest cannot use `latest` directly, Codependence writes the resolved version required by its policy.
 Exact versions and supported ranges remain explicit in `.codependencerc`.

 ---